Limestone University

 Limestone University, formerly Limestone College, was a private Christian university in Gaffney, South Carolina, United States.
 Established in 1845 by Thomas Curtis, a scholar born and educated in England, Limestone was the first women's college in South Carolina and one of the first in the nation.
 It was the third-oldest private college in South Carolina.
 Ten buildings on the campus, as well as the Limestone Springs and limestone quarry itself, are on the National Register of Historic Places.
 In addition to its traditional campus in Gaffney, the university provided online degrees and previously had physical locations in Charleston, Columbia, Greenville, and Florence.

 In 1970, Limestone became fully coeducational.
 In 2020, its name was changed from Limestone College to Limestone University.

 In 2025, the Limestone University Board voted to permanently terminate both on-campus and online operations at the end of the spring semester, citing significant financial challenges.
-The final graduation ceremony for Limestone University was held on May 03, 2025.
-Limestone Faculty issued a vote of "no confidence" against president Dr. Nathan B. (Nate) Copeland prior to the ceremony and requested that the president and the board of trustees not be in attendance for the final ceremony.
+The final graduation ceremony for Limestone University was held on May 3, 2025.
+Limestone Faculty issued a vote of "no confidence" against president Nathan B. Copeland prior to the ceremony and requested that the president and the board of trustees not be in attendance for the final ceremony.

 Academics

 Over 80% of the faculty at Limestone held the terminal degree in their field, and the student/faculty ratio was 14:1.
 Limestone offered students 57 majors in four different divisions of study: Arts and Letters, Natural Sciences, Social and Behavioral Sciences, and Professional Studies.
 In addition to free, reasonable accommodations through the Accessibility Office, Limestone University offered a comprehensive support program, LEAP (Learning Enrichment & Achievement Program), for Day Campus students with learning and attention challenges.

 The 58,000 sqft Hines-Riggins Center was completed in 2021 and housed the campus library, campus store, student center, art gallery, meeting and study rooms, and dining options.
 It served as the academic and social hub of the campus.

 Limestone offered an online Master of Business Administration, as well as an MBA concentration in Healthcare Administration.
 A Master of Social Work degree was also available online, along with an RN-to-BSN Nursing Program.

-In December 2019, Limestone announced an articulation agreement with the Edward Via College of Osteopathic Medicine (VCOM), which is a doctoral-level osteopathic medical college with a nearby campus in Spartanburg.
-Limestone's partnership with VCOM provides its Pre-Medical students an opportunity to receive a Guaranteed Admissions Interview, as well as take part in an Early Admission Program.